• FOR LIFE AND FAMILY

 President, St. John Paul II Foundation

-Arland K. Nichols, Ph.D. (cand.) is president and founder of the St. John Paul II Foundation.
-Early in his career as an educator and non-profit executive he became a popular speaker and successful writer while he established the groundwork for the initiatives that would become the St. John Paul II Foundation.
-Arland launched the St. John Paul II Foundation in 2014 and he is author of the 4th edition of the Handbook on Critical Life Issues recently published by the National Catholic Bioethics Center.
-Arland earned a B.A. in philosophy from Texas A&M, an M.DIV. in Theology from University of St. Thomas, and is completing a Ph.D. in bioethics from Regina Apostolorum in Rome.
+Arland K. Nichols is president and founder of the St. John Paul II Foundation.
+Early in his career, as an educator and non-profit executive, he became a popular speaker and successful writer while he established the groundwork for the initiatives that would become the St. John Paul II Foundation.
+Arland launched the St. John Paul II Foundation in 2014 and he is author of the 4th edition of the Handbook on Critical Life Issues published in 2024 by the National Catholic Bioethics Center.
+Arland earned a B.A. in philosophy from Texas A&M, an M.Div. in Theology from University of St. Thomas, and pursued doctoral studies in bioethics at Regina Apostolorum in Rome.
 With the generous support of his wife, Cindy, and their ten children, Arland is blessed to lead the St. John Paul II Foundation as it serves, educates, and supports medical professionals, married couples, and clergy.

 NATALIE KING, MD, MA